JCMexplains/writing-for-success-2023/textbook.md

 > **Weak thesis** Advertising companies use sex to sell their products.

-A thesis is weak when the statement is too broad.
+A thesis is weak when it is too broad.

 > **Weak thesis** The life of Abraham Lincoln was long and challenging.